clemdevs/todolist-app-js/README.md

 # TODO LIST

-A Todo List Crud application utilizing Classes and ES6 arrow functions.
+A Todo List Crud application utilizing Classes and Local Storage

-Todo filter dropdown (not finished):
+Todo filter dropdown:
 * Checked - shows all checked Todos.
 * Unchecked - shows all unchecked Todos.
 * All - shows all todos.

 To be continued:
-* Display todos
-* Check/Uncheck Todos
-* Delete Todos
-* Update Todos
+-Shorten repeated code to avoid DRY
+-Improve design